 A Few Issues

-Due to the layout of the hotel and the separated waterparks, there is a lot of walking, which can take its toll on families.
+Due to the hotel’s layout and the separate waterparks, there is a lot of walking, which can take its toll on families.
 Trying to visit all the waterparks in one or two days with young kids probably isn’t reasonable for most families.
-Many hotel rooms are along the main hallway where everyone is walking.
+Many hotel rooms are along the main hallway, where everyone walks.
 Overall, that was fine, though there were a few times when people in the hallway were loud.
-Each waterpark has changing rooms, but they are small, and they feel cramped even during less crowded times.
-Check-in was a bit overwhelming as we had to keep track of wristbands, fun pass bands, arcade cards, and more.
-With all the food and amenities, you never have to leave the resort, but we found the food expensive.
-I recommend keeping your hotel room stocked with snacks and exploring some local restaurants.

 In Conclusion